HKeca/discord-bot/readme.md

 `npm install --save discord.js`

+Make sure you rename 'config-sample.json' to 'config.json' in your actual project.

 If you have any problems/questions feel free to ask @MattL019 in the discord and anyone else about how to set things up.

 ### Discord